 Cabin Bags Suitable for Hand Luggage

-If you want something with wheels, go for this Aerolite Hand Luggage (55 cm, 34 Litres from £16.99) from the London Collection.
-It fits in with the hand luggage dimensions and comes in a variety of colours including Black, Aqua, Royal Blue and Red.
+If you want to book Priority boarding which allows for a cabin sized case, choose something something with wheels.
+Go for the Aerolite Hand Luggage (55 cm, 34 Litres from £16.99) from the London Collection.
+It fits in with the hand luggage dimensions and comes in a variety of colours including charcoal, black or rise gold.

 The Future of Travelling Hand Luggage Only